 Meet no less than twice a month.

+Review any enactments of regional affiliates at the request of any student to determine if the enactment is in conflict with the resolutions, enactments, constitution, and bylaws of the Student Government Association of Western Kentucky University.
+Any enactment deemed in conflict shall be considered void.

+Review the impeachment proceedings by regional affiliates to consider the case and make the final determination.

 Impeachment

 Any member of the Judicial Council may be removed from office for failure to uphold any provision of this Constitution or for any just cause.